tk-0602/University-Projects/README.md

 ## Applications:

-- Analysing dark matter’s role in shaping the early universe.
+- Analyse dark matter’s role in shaping the early universe.
-- Supporting cosmological studies by combining observational data and simulations.
+- Support cosmological studies by combining observational data and simulations.
-- Providing a foundation for further research into alternative dark matter models and their observational signatures.
+- Provide a foundation for further research into alternative dark matter models and their observational signatures.

 ## Potential Extensions:
 This work can be extended by:

-- Exploring alternative dark matter hypotheses using `camb`, such as Weakly Interacting Massive Particles (WIMPs) or Primordial Black Holes.
+- Explore alternative dark matter hypotheses using `camb`, such as Weakly Interacting Massive Particles (WIMPs) or Primordial Black Holes.
-- Incorporating datasets from WMAP and upcoming Simons Observatory data, with a particular focus on connecting CMB observations to gravitational wave studies.
+- Incorporate datasets from WMAP and upcoming Simons Observatory data, with a particular focus on connecting CMB observations to gravitational wave studies.
-- Refining the simulation process by applying machine learning techniques to extract features, detect anomalies, and improve parameter estimation.
+- Refinine the simulation process by applying machine learning techniques to extract features, detect anomalies, and improve parameter estimation.

 </details>